Diabetes and Pregnancy PSP Protocol

 The purpose of this protocol is to clearly set out the aims, objectives and commitments of the Diabetes and Pregnancy Priority Setting Partnership (PSP) in line with James Lind Alliance (JLA) principles.
 The Protocol is a JLA requirement and will be published on the PSP’s page of the JLA website.
 The Steering Group will review the Protocol regularly and any updated version will be sent to the JLA.

 The JLA is a non-profit making initiative, established in 2004.
 It brings patients, carers and clinicians together in PSPs.
 These PSPs identify and prioritise the evidence uncertainties, or ‘unanswered questions’, that they agree are the most important for research in their topic area.
 Traditionally PSPs have focused on uncertainties about the effects of treatments, but some PSPs have chosen to broaden their scope beyond that.
 The aim of a PSP is to help ensure that those who fund health research are aware of what really matters to patients, carers and clinicians.
-The National Institute for Health Research (NIHR – www.nihr.ac.uk) coordinates the infrastructure of the JLA to oversee the processes for PSPs, based at the NIHR Evaluation, Trials and Studies Coordinating Centre (NETSCC), University of Southampton.
+The National Institute for Health and Care Research (NIHR – www.nihr.ac.uk) coordinates the infrastructure of the JLA to oversee the processes for PSPs, based at the NIHR Evaluation, Trials and Studies Coordinating Centre (NETSCC), University of Southampton.
 One in 250 pregnancies in the UK is affected by type 1 or 2 diabetes, and up to 5% of births are affected by gestational diabetes.
 The rate is increasing.
 Rates are similar in other high resource settings, and are expected to increase in Low-Middle Income Countries (LMIC), with as many as one in six pregnancies affected by hyperglycaemia.
 Compared to the population of women without diabetes, the risks are two to six times greater for adverse outcomes such as stillbirth, congenital anomalies, preterm birth, infant death within the first month of birth and caesarean birth, together with long-term risks of adverse cardiovascular outcomes in both mothers and children.

 Further research is needed to provide evidence-based health care for women, with or at risk of diabetes complications, who are planning pregnancy or are pregnant, and their partners, to ensure the best outcomes for them and their children in the short and long-term.
 There is a need to align the commissioned research undertaken with the priorities of those impacted by it.